ST HELENA (these external links will open in a new window)

 Singapore's Godfather Makes His Case

 Ill-informed review by Bruce Nussbaum in Business Week (2000) of the memoirs of Lee Kuan Yew, founder of modern Singapore.
-Suggests that his enthusiasm for caning reflects his "British upper-class education" more than his Asian origins.
+It suggests that his enthusiasm for caning reflected his "British upper-class education" more than his Asian origins.
 This is a serious misreading.
-As a boy in the 1930s, Harry Lee - whose father was a failed nouveau-riche playboy, not an aristocrat - was caned for tardiness at Raffles Institution, an English-language boarding school run on British lines, but he didn't set foot in Britain itself until he went to Cambridge University after World War II.
+As a boy in the 1930s, Harry Lee -- whose father was a failed nouveau-riche playboy, not an aristocrat -- was caned for tardiness at Raffles Institution, an English-language boarding school run on British lines, but he didn't set foot in Britain itself until he went to Cambridge University after World War II.
 Back in Singapore in the 1950s, Lee became a rabble-rousing, street-fighting, populist political organiser against the old regime, for whom the phrase "noblesse oblige", used of him here, could hardly be less appropriate.

 The reviewer goes on to say that corporal punishment wasn't originally an Asian thing at all.
 This is utter nonsense -- judicial flogging existed for centuries in China and Korea, long before Britain had anything to do with the Far East.
 Chapter 1 of the memoirs themselves, in which Lee describes his school caning, can be read here.